Showing 1-96 of 177 items

 This award-winning public art program features benches that showcase the unique and colorful designs of professional and amateur artists.
 The theme for 2015 is "Heroes and Villains".

-Birdfest 2015 - Sand Bluff Bird Observatory
+Birdfest 2016 - Sand Bluff Bird Observatory

-Blessing of the Bikes
+Blessing of the Cars

-Thousands of motorcyclists travel to Bald Knob Mountain, Southern Illinois’ highest point and the site of the Bald Knob Cross of Peace located just outside of Alto Pass, about 10 miles south of Murphysboro on IL-127.
+Drive up to Bald Knob Mountain, Southern Illinois’ highest point and the site of the Bald Knob Cross of Peace, located just outside of Alto Pass, and have your car blessed for the summer season.